 Everybody does what they think

-will get ‘em ahead in life.
+will get ‘em ahead in life,

-I’m over here tryna tote some guns
+yet I’m over here tryna tote some guns

 and maybe shoot some knifes.

-That line was sampled by a rapper
+I heard that line sampled by a rapper

-who listens to other rappers;
+who listens to other rappers.

 and sips on animal crackers.